Research Biologist — Division of Genetic and Molecular Toxicology

 Nan Mei, Ph.D.

-Dr. Nan Mei received his M.D. in 1984 from the Hebei Medical University in China and his Ph.D. degree in 1997 from the University of Occupational and Environmental Health in Japan.
-He began his scientific career in clinical cancer research in 1988 at the 4th Hospital of Hebei Medical University in China.
-He worked as a postdoctoral follow in the Department of Experimental Oncology, Cross Cancer Institute in Canada from 1998 to 2001, and as a research fellow in the Department of Environmental Oncology, Institute of Industrial Ecological Sciences in Japan.
-He joined FDA’s National Center for Toxicological Research (NCTR) as an Oak Ridge Institute for Science and Education (ORISE) research fellow in the Division of Genetic and Molecular Toxicology in 2002, and became an FDA research biologist in 2005.
-During his research career, Dr. Mei has published 92 peer-reviewed research articles in scientific journals and 12 book chapters.
-He has given 32 oral presentations at national and international scientific meetings.
+Dr. Nan Mei received his M.D. in 1984 from the Hebei Medical University, China and his Ph.D. degree in 1997 from the University of Occupational and Environmental Health, Japan.
+He began his scientific career in clinical cancer research in 1988 at the 4th Hospital of Hebei Medical University.
+He worked as a postdoctoral fellow in the Department of Experimental Oncology, Cross Cancer Institute (Canada) from 1998 to 2001, and as a Research Fellow in the Department of Environmental Oncology, Institute of Industrial Ecological Sciences in Japan.
+He joined FDA’s National Center for Toxicological Research (NCTR) as an Oak Ridge Institute for Science and Education (ORISE) research fellow in the Division of Genetic and Molecular Toxicology in 2002 and became an FDA Research Biologist in 2005.
+During his research career, Dr. Mei has published >100 peer-reviewed research articles in scientific journals and 14 book chapters.
+He has given >30 oral presentations at national/international scientific meetings.

 Professional Societies/National and International Groups